GeoK/CLIPS-sublime/README.md

 Then, search for **CLIPS Rules* and press Enter.
 In mere moments you'll be up and running with full syntax highlighting, tab completion and more.
 Huzzah!

 ## About & Credits
-This was originally a fork of <http://blog.iharder.net/2009/04/06/clips-formatting-bundle-for-textmate> and after that a fork of https://github.com/psicomante/CLIPS-sublime.
+This was originally a fork of https://github.com/psicomante/CLIPS-sublime.

 ## License ##